WHY TAKE THE RESCUE DIVER COURSE?

 You can do your Rescue Diver course at most scuba schools around the world, and there are various training bodies that offer it – the main two being PADI and SSI.
 The qualifications are interchangeable and very similar in content, so the decision of where to learn your skills will most likely come down to location, price and how you feel about a particular dive school.

 The costs of diving are much lower in third-world countries like Thailand and Honduras, especially where competition from a large number of dive schools forces prices down.
+For a complete guide to diving in Thailand, check out DIVEIn’s excellent guide.

 I did my SSI Stress and Rescue diver course, along with React Right first aid, with Koh Tao Divers in the Gulf of Thailand.
 It cost 14,000 baht.
 The school is actually run by Finnish dive professionals, but it attracts divers from around the world and they teach in a variety of languages.
 They’re a really professional company, but they’re also a lot of fun.